knative/serving/docs/scaling/README.md

 Whenever a Serverless Service is deployed by the user, the queue-proxy sidecar container is injected with it.
 This queue proxy does the following:
  - Any request coming to the application user-container will go to the queue-proxy and then be routed to the user-container
  - The readiness and liveness probes defined by the user will be replaced with queue-proxy probes externally to the pod while the user-containers probe endpoints will only be accessed by the proxy.
- - Makes sure that no more than the ‘defined container concurrency’ requests reach the application's instance at once by queueing other requests locally
+ - Makes sure that no more than the ‘defined container concurrency’ requests reach the application's instance at once by queueing other requests, for example if a revision defines a concurrency limit of 5, the queue-proxy makes sure that no more than 5 requests reach the application's instance at once.
+If there are more requests being sent to it than that, it will queue them locally.
- - Collects metrics about the requests load the application user container and exposes that on a separate port
+ - Collects metrics about the requests load the application user container and report the `average concurrency` and `requests per second` on a separate port.

 ## Activator
 The activator is mainly involved around scale to/from zero and in capacity aware load balancing.
 When a revision is scaled to zero instances, the activator will be put into the data path instead of revision's instances.
 If requests hit this revision, the activator buffers these requests, pokes the autoscaler with metrics and holds the requests until instances of the application appear.